-35: What would be the pressure of the water buried underneath the ice?
+35. What would be the pressure of the water buried underneath the ice?

-• Answer: In the testbed, it will be under 1 atmosphere of pressure.
+a.
+Answer: In the testbed, it will be under 1 atmosphere of pressure.
 On Mars, that is for you to estimate.

-Off-Earth vs. On-Earth & Path-to-Flight Questions
+Off-Earth vs. On-Earth Path-to-Flight Questions

-36: Mars has very low surface temperatures.
-Should there be mechanisms on the device that would make it work in the Martian temperatures?

-37: Since we cannot simulate the effects of a Martian or lunar atmosphere, would the design components meant to make the system work in such an environment have to be included in our final design?
-Or simply described in our path to flight?
+- 36. Mars has very low surface temperatures.
+Should there be mechanisms on the device that would make it work in the Martian temperatures? - a.
+Answer: Yes. - 37.
+Since we cannot simulate the effects of a Martian or lunar atmosphere, would the design components meant to make the system work in such an environment have to be included in our final design?
+Or simply described in our path to flight? - a.
+Answer: Described. - 38.
+What considerations do we have to make for gravity and atmosphere differences?
+Are those gravity and atmosphere considerations supposed to be addressed in our design or theoretically in our paper? - a.
+Answer: In the paper. - 39.
+Does the paths-to-flight take considerations of the vibration of the launch system to the prospecting system and planetary protection factors? - a.
+Answer: If you think your system would be significantly impacted by launch loads, you should address that.

-• Answer: Described.

-38: What considerations do we have to make for gravity and atmosphere differences?
-Are those gravity and atmosphere considerations supposed to be addressed in our design or theoretically in our paper?
-Answer: In the paper.

-39: Does the paths-to-flight take considerations of the vibration of the launch system to the prospecting system and planetary protection factors?

-• Answer: If you think your system would be significantly impacted by launch loads, you should address that.